A stellar Administrative Assistant can be a company’s secret weapon.

 While these functions are still an important part of the job, these days admins are tasked with a lot more.
 Often, Admins take on front-line strategic functions traditionally relegated to HR or operations – things like onboarding new hires and event planning.

-More and more, maintaining a positive office culture is critical for recruiting and retaining top talent, engaging employees, and inspiring them to perform their best.
+According to The Assist, a trusted resource in the Admin community, we learned that more and more, maintaining a positive office culture is critical for recruiting and retaining top talent, engaging employees, and inspiring them to perform their best.
 A company’s Admin is very often tasked with culture-related responsibilities like planning off-sites, managing perks like office snacks, and generally maintaining the office vibe.

 When it comes down to it, Admins are expected to keep things running smoothly, no matter what it takes.
 Think of them sort of like the “utility player” in baseball.
 They’re Jacks- and Jills-of-all-trades, expected to perform at a high level in a ton of different situations.